nijine/ec2cli/README.md

 A friendlier alternative to awscli ec2 module.

 ## What's it for?
-It makes looking up simple EC2 instance details quick and easy, versus digging through AWS' console or structuing kludgey command strings in awscli.
+It makes looking up simple EC2 instance details quick and easy, versus digging through AWS' console or structuring kludgey command strings in awscli.

 ## Requirements
 * python3.7+